“An investment in knowledge pays the best interest.” – Benjamin Franklin

 UC Berkeley Fellowships and Awards

-Over $1.5 million in fellowships and awards are made annually by UC Berkeley to our current students.
+Over $1.6 million in fellowships and awards are made annually by UC Berkeley to our current students.

+While the exact annual amount may vary based on available funds, all students receive a multi-year award spread out over the 4-year program.
 You do not need to apply for Departmental Awards.
 They are automatically applied to all students in good standing.

 To be considered for an HPSL, Optometry students need to include parent information on their Free Application for Federal Student Aid (FAFSA), regardless of their independent status for all other programs.